 Acne isn’t fun for anyone.
-It seems to appear at the worst times possible and then never want to go away.
-It can be hard to figure out how to get rid of the blemishes can add to the frustration.
+It seems to appear at the worst possible times and then never want to go away.
+Trying to figure out how to get rid of the blemishes can add to the frustration.
 So, we thought we’d put together some tips on how to get on top of your acne.

-1. Eat plenty of fruit and vegetables
+Eat plenty of fruit and vegetables

 Wash your face in the morning and at night with a gentle cleanser

-4. Don’t squeeze or pick at your spots
+Don’t squeeze or pick at your spots

-5. Frequently clean anything that comes into contact with your skin
+Frequently clean anything that comes into contact with your skin

 - Mobile phones